-For some reason I received 2 separate vouchers.
-After a quick bite to eat from the impressive buffet breakfast, I finally entered my room at 7:30 am.
+For some reason I receive 2 separate vouchers.
+After a quick bite to eat from the impressive buffet breakfast, I finally enter my room at 7:30 am.
 Everything is provided in the room.
 Also very thick blackout curtains conducive to sleep.

-Back to Dubai Airport
+Returning to Dubai Airport

 Overnight in Rome before flights to Australia